 The other benefit that I think is a real enhancement with cloud telephony is scalability.

 People tend to take these for granted a little bit, but what on-premise does well is scale.
 So, we’re investing a lot of money in hardware upfront.
 What it doesn’t do too well, though, is scaling back.
 What happens if there’s a downturn?
 How do we scale back the hardware that was invested?
 Well, that’s impossible, because you’ve already purchased that.
 Whereas with cloud telephony, well if you find there are certain months that you don’t need the licencing, well you don’t pay for them, it’s easy as that.
 Scalability – I think it’s quite a valuable thing to have with cloud telephony.

 3 – Work from anywhere.

-Well, you know, nowadays everyone’s trying to work either from home or they might want to work somewhere when they take a vacation.
+Well, as you know, nowadays everyone’s trying to work from home, or they might want to work somewhere when they take a vacation.
 That functionality already exists with cloud telephony.
-To get the same functional features out of on-prem would, literally, cost you thousands of dollars to try to get the similar outcome.
+To get the same functional features out of on-prem would cost you thousands of dollars to try to get a similar outcome.

 4 – Cost Effective.

 And finally, I can say it’s the cost.
 We’ve already touched base on the price, which is typically lower.
 Worth considering for any businesses out there to evaluate any cloud offering and match it up with what the investment would be for an on-premise telephone system.
 And I’m quite confident you’ll be pleasantly surprised that cloud telephony will be in your favour of being up with on-premise phone systems.